Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 It has a straight-down channel, which makes it easier to load entire vegetables.
 It’s also easier to clean afterward.
 The deep groove holds lots of water, so you won’t have to refill it as often.
 The crock is available in larger sizes (up to 20 liters).

-If you want a really beautiful fermenting crock (or want to get one for someone as a gift), these are stunning.
+These are stunning if you want a beautiful fermenting crock (or want to get one for someone as a gift).
 They are handmade and painted in a small town in Poland.
 The quality is superb: they don’t crack or break easily and can even be put in the microwave or dishwasher.

 K&K Keramik Kerazo